 The EUR/USD currency pair

-Alternative scenario: if the price breaks out through the 1.0611 resistance level and fixes above, the uptrend will likely resume.
+Alternative scenario: if the price breaks out through the 1.0611 support level and fixes below, the downtrend will likely resume.

 The GBP/USD currency pair

-Alternative scenario: if the price breaks out through the 1.2363 resistance level and fixes above, the uptrend will likely resume.
+Alternative scenario: if the price breaks down through the 1.2433 support level and fixes below, the mid-term downtrend will likely resume.

 The USD/JPY currency pair

-The medium-term trend on the USD/JPY currency pair is bullish.
-The price fell sharply yesterday to the priority change level.
-Still, buyers managed to hold their positions, and news about the Bank of Japan keeping its soft monetary policy led to new bullish momentum.
-Under such market conditions, buy trades can be considered from the support level of 133.05, but with confirmation.
-A resistance level of 134.21 is good for sell deals, but only with additional confirmation in the form of a reverse initiative and short targets.
+The medium-term trend on the USD/JPY currency is bullish.
+The price is growing steadily, and the MACD indicator is in the positive zone, but there are signs of price slowing down and divergence.
+It is best to wait for a slight correction, as the price has deviated strongly from the average lines.
+Buy trades can be considered from the support level of 133.00, but with confirmation.
+A resistance level of 135.16 is good for sell deals, but only with additional confirmation in the form of a reverse initiative and short targets.

 The USD/CAD currency pair

-In terms of technical analysis, the trend on the USD/CAD currency pair is bullish.
-The price forms a flat structure.
-The MACD indicator has become inactive.
-Under such market conditions, it is better to look for buy deals in the lower time frames from the support level of 1.2815.
-For sell deals, it is better to consider the resistance level of 1.2970, but it is also better with confirmation and short targets.
+The USD/CAD currency pair is bearish in terms of technical analysis.
+But the quotes increased sharply yesterday on the background of the dollar index growth.
+The MACD indicator is in the overbought area.
+The price has consolidated above the moving lines and approached the priority change level.
+Under such market conditions, it is better to look for buy trades on the lower time frames from the support level of 1.2618 or 1.2578, where the bullish initiative started.
+For sell deals, it is better to consider the resistance level of 1.2736, but also better with confirmation and short targets.

-Alternative scenario: if the price breaks through and consolidates below the 1.2709 support level, the downtrend will likely resume.
+Alternative scenario: if the price breaks through and consolidates above 1.2736, the uptrend will likely resume.

 This article reflects a personal opinion and should not be interpreted as an investment advice, and/or offer, and/or a persistent request for carrying out financial transactions, and/or a guarantee, and/or a forecast of future events.